thepieterdc/publishing-lod-streams/ResearchStrategy.md

 <a id="19" href>[19]</a>
 Folz, P., Skaf-Molli, H., & Molli, P. (2016, May).
 CyCLaDEs: a decentralized cache for Linked Data Fragments.
 In ESWC: Extended Semantic Web Conference.

+<a id="20" href>[20]</a>
+Lnenicka, M.,Komarkova, J. (2019, June).
+Developing a government enterprise architecture framework to support the requirements of big and open linked data with the use of cloud computing

+<a id="21" href>[21]</a>
+van Schalkwyk, F.,Willmers, M., McNaughton M. (2015, October): Viscous Open Data: The Roles of Intermediaries in an Open Data Ecosystem